Odesa Oblast: Notable people

-One of the most famous Odesits is Sergei Utochkin who was a universal sportsman excelling in cycling, boxing, swimming and played football for the Odesa British Athletic Club.
+One of the most famous Odesits is Sergei Utochkin who was a sportsman excelling in cycling, boxing, swimming and played football for the Odesa British Athletic Club.
 Utochkin had challenged a steam-powered tram while running, on a bicycle he beat a galloping horse, while on roller skates he was passing a bicyclist.
-The next stage for him was to conquest skies.
-Utochkin managed to buy an airplane from a local banker and completed dozens of exhibition flights.
+The next stage for him was to conquer skies.
+Utochkin bought an airplane from a local banker and completed dozens of exhibition flights.
 Eventually, he managed to assemble his own Farman-type airplane.
 In Kyiv, Utochkin was demonstrating his piloting skills in front of some 50,000 people, among which was a future creator of helicopters Igor Sikorsky.

 A number of other notable people were born in Odesa, including the poet Anna Akhmatova, former NASA scientist Nicholas E. Golovin who worked with the Apollo program, composer Tamara Maliukova Sidorenko, and the founder of jazz in the Soviet Union Leonid Utyosov.